 But if you only ride in the spring for example, then getting something that’s good in slush might be worth considering.

 When you have more than one board – it’s often the case that each board is more suited for different conditions and terrain – and a lot of the time that’s the whole reason for going with multiple boards (as well as for wanting to ride different styles depending on the board).

 O.K. let’s look at some different types of snow and see what specs you may want to have if you ride those snow conditions regularly.

 The dreaded ice!

-Not my favourite snow type (and not many would say it is) but if you get it a lot around where you live you’ll want a snowboard that can perform well in icy snow.
+Not my favorite snow type (and not many would say it is) but if you get it a lot on your local mountain, you’ll want a snowboard that can perform well in icy snow.